dokester/BayesicFitting/docs/EclipsingStars.md

 ## 1. Introduction.

 Eclipsing binaries are double stars that pass in front of each other while orbiting.
-Here we are only concerned with stars that are so close and far away, that they manifest themselves as one point of light (star).
+Here we are only concerned with stars that are so close together, and far away from us, that they manifest themselves as one point of light (star).
 These stars show periodic behaviour as the light diminishes when one star is behind the other.

 On the face of it, the light curve is simple: add the light when both stars are seen, otherwise subtract the occluded parts.
 And indeed such systems exist.
-When the stars are really close to each other, of the order of a few stellar radii, other effects start to emerge.
+When the stars are really close to each other - of the order of a few stellar radii -, other effects start to emerge.
 The stars heat each other, making a hot hemisphere where the stars face each other.
 Depending on the time, the hot spots are seen in phases.
-Think of the phases of the Moon or Venus.
+Like the phases of the Moon or Venus.
 Also at close distances, tidal attaction will distort the spherical shape of the stars into prolate spheroids.
 The spheroids present a surface, larger than the undisturbed star when looked at sideways, and smaller when looked at head on.

-In this not the star at the center of the (calculated) orbit will be designated as star 1; the orbiting star is star 2.
+In this note, the star at the center of the (calculated) orbit will be designated as star 1; the orbiting star is star 2.